 Vinegar and other acidic cleaning solutions should never be used on marble or other natural stone, as they will dull the professional finish and eat away at the surface of the stone and lead to etching.
 Etching can often look like watermarks or a surface stain, but in reality, these are chemical burns that have damaged the surface.
 If severe enough, this can require the help of a professional stone restoration specialist to fix, which is an expensive proposition!

 Sealing your stone is your first line of defense here, but acidic chemicals will strip away and damage your protective sealer as well, opening you up to stains and etching in the future.
 This is why it’s so important to use cleaning products that are specially formulated for use on marble and other natural stone.
-Granite Gold Daily Cleaner® is an effective stone cleaning solution that is pH balanced, non-toxic, completely food-safe and is completely biodegradable.
+Granite Gold Daily Cleaner® is an effective stone cleaning solution that is pH balanced and completely food-safe.

 If you do find yourself with a stain however, you do have a few ways of remedying the situation: